 The analysis of Single Family/ Duplex/Triplex sales result showed that several characteristic-based and neighborhood-based variables needed to be included in the valuation formula in order to improve the uniformity of assessments throughout the area.
-For instance, good or very good condition improvements located in Neighborhood 10, were generally at lower assessment levels than the rest of the non-townhouse population.
+For instance, Grade 8 improvements; Grade higher than 8 improvements built or renovated after 2014, were generally at higher assessment levels than the rest of the non-townhouse population.
+Similarly, improvements located in Neighborhood 10 and building grade under 7; improvements located in Neighborhood 20 and building grade under 7; improvements located in Neighborhood 60 or Neighborhood 70; improvements located in subarea 3 or subarea 5 and Neighborhood 50 and building grade under 7; were generally at lower assessment levels than the rest of the non-townhouse population.
 This annual update valuation model corrects for these strata differences.

 The analysis of Townhouse Plats sales result showed that several characteristic-based and neighborhood-based variables needed to be included in the valuation formula in order to improve the uniformity of assessments throughout the area.
-For instance, Townhouses located on Neighborhood 10, building grade 8 Townhouses located in Major 172280 (Commercial St Stream Motor Add);building grade 8 or less Townhouses located in Major 177310 (Cottage Grove #2), were generally at lower assessment levels than the rest of the Townhouse population.
-This annual update valuation model corrects for these strata differences.
-Similarly, Townhouses built or renovated after 2014 located in Major 935800 (White & Mannings Add), were generally at higher assessment levels than the rest of the Townhouse population.
+For instance, Townhouses built or renovated after 2014 building grade 9 located in Major 211270 (Dumar Add Plat) or Major 264870 (Gottseins 1st Add Plat) or Major 357430 (Ingles Supl to White & Mannings Plat) or Major 386840 (King County Add Plat) or Major 754730 (Sanders 1st Add to W S Plat) or Major 789160 (Southern Pacific Add To WS Plat) or Major 935800 (White & Mannings Add Plat) but not located in Neighborhood 90; Townhouses located in Najor 273410 (Georgetown Plat); were generally at higher assessment levels than the rest of the Townhouse population.
 This annual update valuation model corrects for these strata differences.

-With the exception of real property mobile home parcels and parcels with "accessory only" improvements, the new recommended values on all improved parcels were based on the analysis of the 820 useable residential sales in the area that includes 632 Single family/Duplex/Triplex sales and 188 Townhouse sales.
+With the exception of real property mobile home parcels and parcels with "accessory only" improvements, the new recommended values on all improved parcels were based on the analysis of the 902 useable residential sales in the area that includes 629 Single Family/Duplex/ Triplex sales and 273 Townhouse sales.

-Sales used in the valuation model were time adjusted to January 1, 2018.
+Sales used in the valuation model were time adjusted to January 1, 2019.
 The chosen adjustment model was developed using multiple regression.
 An explanatory adjustment table is included in this report.